collective/metadataversion/README.rst

 Those metadata columns -- like index values -- can be customized, and they can evolve over time, as your customization package(s) evolve(s).
-If your database is small, you'll happily reindex the whole data whenenver you change something to your metadata (or indexes).
+If your database is small, you might happily reindex the whole database whenenver you change something to your metadata (or indexes).
 Or if your metadata is really cheap.